tBuLi/symfit/docs/examples/ex_ODEModel.rst

 Example: ODEModel for Reaction Kinetics
 =======================================

-Below is an example of how to use the :class:`symfit.core.fit.ODEModel`.
+Below is an example of how to use the :class:`symfit.core.models.ODEModel`.
 In this example we will fit reaction kinetics data, taken from libretexts_.

 The data is from a first-order reaction :math:`\text{A} \rightarrow \text{B}`.